Topic outline

 • Disabled Students' Allowance (DSA)

-If you have autism/asperger's, you are entitled to claim Disabled Students Allowance (DSA).
+If you are on the Autism Spectrum then you are entitled to claim Disabled Students Allowance (DSA).
 This allowance is used to meet the cost of any assistive technology that you need, as well as to pay for helpers such as a mentor or study assistant.
 You do not have to repay DSA.
 Click here to find out more.

 • Getting Academic Help